Jared-Godar/codeup_notes/git/git_notes.md

     - I didn't, but I did
 - Cloned your notes repository into my notes folder
 - Git threw a warning
-- Tried to fix it by movimg your 'git_with_it' folder via finder
+- Tried to fix it by moving your 'git_with_it' folder via finder
-- Then close reading of the error message, and tried to use their command line snippet (which didn't work because the folder wasn't there anymore)
+- Then closed reading of the error message and tried to use their command-line snippet (which didn't work because the folder wasn't there anymore)

 ## Next steps:

 - Research quick start guide on markdown language and tags
-- Transfer existing, hand-written reading notes to appropriate new folder / document
+- Transfer existing, hand-written reading notes to appropriate new folder/document
 - Capture highlights from handwritten course notes on here.

-## More worflow
+## More workflow

 - Initial Repository setup
-    - Create nre project and initialize a repository
+    - Create a new project and initialize a repository
         - `mkdir my-new-project`
         - `cd my-new-project`
         - `git init`
-    - Create repository on Github and add the remote to your project
+    - Create a repository on Github and add the remote to your project
         - https://github.com/new
         - `git remote add origin REMOTE_URL`
         - Where `REMOTE_URL` is the URL obtained from Github after creating a repo.